 While this may seem like a generous amount of time, you shouldn’t delay.
 The courts give little-to-no leeway and may bar you from filing suit after the deadline.
 Your attorney will also need enough time to gather evidence and prepare a claim on your behalf.

-Our Carlsbad truck accident attorneys are ready to evaluate your case.
+The Jurewitz Law Group Injury & Accident Lawyers are ready to evaluate your Carlsbad personal injury case.
 To get started with a free consultation, contact (760) 585-4640 today.